SFU-Stat-ML/RBFPCA/README.md

 - data folder contains datasets used in the example
 - model folder contains functions to implement the RBFPCA
-- example folder contains R codes for examples in Section 4
+- example folder contains R code for examples in Section 4